soundata/soundata/paper.md

 # Annotation Types

-`Soundata` encompasses diverse annotation types that support a variety of tasks in bioacoustics, environmental, urban and spatial sound datasets.
-Further annotation types can be integrated into the library easily, but current annotation types include (see \autoref{fig:annotations}):
+`Soundata` currently includes three annotation types (see \autoref{fig:annotations}):

-- **Tags**: Used typically for Acoustic Scene Classification (ASC), Sound Event Classification (SEC), and weak label Sound Event Detection (SED).
-These are essentially string labels with associated confidence values, spanning the full duration of the audio clip.
+- **Tags**: These are essentially string labels with associated confidence values, spanning the full duration of the audio clip.
 - **Events**: These annotations are for sound events with defined start times, end times, labels, and (optionally) confidence values.
-They are instrumental in strong label SED.
-- **Spatial Events**: Spatial Events extends Events introducing additional attributes such as geographical coordinates (latitude, longitude), altitude, direction (azimuth and elevation), and distance from reference points.
-Spatial events are used for tasks such as Sound Event Detection and Localization (SELD).
+- **Spatial Events**: Spatial Events extends Events introducing additional attributes such as geographical coordinates (latitude, longitude), altitude, direction (azimuth and elevation), and dist

 ![Annotation types included in `Soundata`.\label{fig:annotations}](images/annotation_types.png){ width=100% }

-Annotation types in `Soundata` ensure compatibility with existing evaluation libraries from the DCASE community such as `sed_eval`, and are convertible to the `JAMS` format. `Soundata` can also be easily used together with `TensorFlow` and `PyTorch` ([@pytorch](#)).
-The "Example usage" section contains examples of how to do it.
+Annotation types in `Soundata` ensure compatibility with existing evaluation libraries from the DCASE community such as `sed_eval`, and are convertible to the `JAMS` format.
+These annotation types allow `Soundata` to support a wide range of audio research tasks, as shown in Figure \autoref{fig:tasks}.

-# Supported Soundscapes and Tasks

-`Soundata` is designed to support a wide range of audio research tasks and soundscapes (or auditory domains) by providing a standardized interface for interacting with diverse audio datasets.
-Figure \autoref{fig:tasks} shows the tasks currently supported by `Soundata`.

 ![Audio tasks supported by `Soundata` as of today. \label{fig:tasks}](images/annotations_tasks.pdf){ width=100% }